 You can change Shopify page titles via the search engine listing preview section.
 Click the “Edit website SEO” button and then enter an accurate and descriptive page title.

 A meta description is a brief description of a website, business, or web page.
-It’s utilized by search engines to describe a web page link and is featured underneath the title tag.
+It’s utilized by search engines to describe a page link and is featured underneath the title tag.
 If your page title hasn’t convinced someone to click on it, then your meta description certainly should!

 The basic rule: Keep your description succinct and give people a reason to click through to your Shopify website.
 Ideally, meta descriptions should be less than 160 characters, contain strong calls to action and target keywords where possible.